cardano-foundation/CIPs/CIP-0118/README-nested.md

 - transactions in a single batch may pay each others' fees and minUTxOValue ;
 - unbalanced transactions can be interpreted as swap offers, getting resolved within a complete batch ;

-3. scripts data is shared across all transactions in a single batch
+3. script data is shared across all transactions in a single batch
 - enables script deduplication ;

 4. batch observer scripts enable sub-transactions to specify properties required of batches in which they may be included
 - design inspired by script observers ;

-5. the top-level transaction must provide collateral scripts in its sub-transactions
+5. the top-level transaction must provide collateral for all scripts in its sub-transactions
 - sub-transactions are not required to cover their own collateral ;

 6. a new intent we call "spend-by-output", wherein a sub-transaction may specify outputs it